Untitled

 • Short essays and discussion posts,

-• Several short speeches, and
+• Speeches, and

-• Critical feedback from instructor and students.
+• Constructive feedback from instructor and students.

 Evaluation Criteria